Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Validation Tests

 The remaining panels of Fig.~\ref{fig: pair-test} show the recovered hotspot hyperparameters.
 In contrast to Fig.~\ref{fig: single-test}, the inferred coupling strength $\hat{g}$ incurs some positive bias; this is caused by the overlap of hotspots, and is a consequence of using a different template for the dataset generation and analysis (by necessity).
 That said, the recovered values of $\eta_\star$ are in good agreement with the inputs (albeit with increased scatter), and we additionally find excellent recovery of the hotspot distances, $\eta_{\rm HS}$, across all values injected ($10$ for each $\eta_\star$ choice).
 The latter observation affords us confidence that our pipeline can be applied to situations when both $\eta_\star$ and $\eta_{\rm HS}$ are varied (which was not considered in the previous subsection).

 We comment that in the context of the model in Eq.~\eqref{eq:lag}, values of $g\gg \sqrt{4\pi}$ are non-perturbatively large.
-However, in scenarios with more than one field during inflation, an ``effective'' value of $g\sim 10-100$ can be realized without violating such perturbativity bounds~\cite{spectator} whilst maintaining the same phenomenological hotspot properties.
-Therefore, to be model-agnostic we consider $g\sim 10-100$ here.
+However, in scenarios with \resub{an extradimensional model of inflation, an ``effective'' value of $g\sim 10$ can be realized without violating such perturbativity bounds~\cite{Kumar:2025gon}} whilst maintaining the same phenomenological hotspot properties. \resub{Scenarios involving tachyonic Higgs production~\cite{Shakya:2023zvs} and quantum diffusion effects~\cite{Ezquiaga:2022qpw} may also lead to similar signatures.} Therefore, to be model-agnostic we consider $g\sim 10-100$ here.